 Product managers, especially the dedicated ones, can sometimes become so consumed with championing their products that they lose sight of the bigger picture.
 Their perspective on the market, their competitors, their customers, and even the long term product strategy can become skewed.
-Eventually, many of these skewed ideas can turn into false narratives — okay, lies — that product managers tell themselves.
+Eventually, many of these skewed ideas can turn into false narratives — okay, product management lies — that we tell ourselves.

 This list is a word of warning to you, our product management reader, not to fall victim to telling yourself these lies as well.
 In most cases, clinging to such false notions will slow the progress of both your product and your career.

 Product Management Lie #1: I am the CEO of my product.

 As any experienced product manager will tell you, the product management role doesn’t send a lot of organizational authority your way.
 Even if your company occasionally refers to you as its “Product CEO,” that doesn’t mean, for example, that you can boss around your CTO and Ops VP.
 It doesn’t even mean you can add Product CEO to your email signature file.
 It just means that, ultimately, you’re responsible for your product’s successes and failures.